Polychemy/modelGEN/README.md

 <h1>How Does it Work?</h1>

-2)Send a request to customize Polychemy Jewerly. (material, size, custom text, Jewlery type etc)<br>
+2)Send a request to customize Polychemy Jewelry. (material, size, custom text, Jewlery type etc)<br>
-3)Our system will create a 3D Model of the Jewlery you requested.
+3)Our system will create a 3D Model of the Jewelry you requested.
 A link to download a low res OBJ file will be returned to you. (alternatively you can request a turntable GIF render instead)<br>
 5)Display your custom 3D Jewelry Design on a browser with your WEBGL or any other display system of your choice.<br>
 4)Place order on our Order API.
 (Send us the Model ID as well)<br>
 5)After payment has been cleared, we will manufacture and drop ship your Item.<br>